wwlr9/FALSACLivesinanEnvironment/README.md

 ## FALSAC and Its Envionment: Concept Envision
+Check FALSAC_Internal_External_Environment.cs in Code.
 ![ConceptEnvision](/Images/ConceptEnvision.png)

 ## from the Installation
 ![Portrait](/Images/Portrait.JPG)
 ![Data](/Images/Data.JPEG)

 ## Special Thanks
 I want to sincerely thank everyone who has supported me through my ITP thesis journey.
 Through this project, FALSAC has become unique to me.
 Without everyone's support, FALSAC would never be there and be in my heart.